Toyota RAV4: Sixth generation (XA60; 2025)

 The sixth-generation RAV4 was revealed on 20–21 May 2025 in Japan, Canada and the United States.
 It is the first RAV4 generation to have a "fully electrified" lineup, offering either a fifth-generation hybrid (HEV) or sixth-generation plug-in hybrid (PHEV) drivetrain.
-Production will begin in late 2025, with deliveries starting in North America and Japan for the 2026 model year and in Europe and Australasia during the first half of 2026.
+Production began in late 2025, with deliveries starting in North America and Japan for the 2026 model year, in China during November 2025 and in Europe and Australasia during the first half of 2026.

-Toyota groups exterior treatments into three “design themes”: "Core" (LE, XLE, Limited), "Rugged" (Woodland) and "Sport" (SE, XSE, the PHEV-only GR Sport).
+Toyota groups exterior treatments into three "design themes": "Core" (LE, XLE, Limited), "Adventure" (Woodland) and "Sport" (SE, XSE, the GR Sport).
 The body dimensions are largely carried over from the XA50, but the GA-K platform receives additional structural adhesive, braced suspension towers, and revised sub-frames to improve rigidity and NVH.